 A large number of DApps are linked to cryptocurrency markets, and many people strongly associate the two.
 All kinds of platforms operate on distributed registries, however, including social networks, chat rooms, streaming services, file-sharing sites, and more.
 We’ll take a look at some of them in this article.

 Policy on decentralized social networks isn’t decided by specific companies or individuals –instead, users can set the rules themselves.
 The growth in popularity of Web3 social networks can largely be attributed to the emergence of the DeSo blockchain, which serves as a platform for people to build them.

-One of the first social networks on the Steem blockchain, created in 2016.
-Users are rewarded in STEEM tokens for being active on the platform.
-The native coin of this social network is minted every day and added to the community pool, before being transferred to user accounts.
+One of the first social networks on the Steem blockchain was created in 2016.
+Users are rewarded with STEEM tokens for being active on the platform.
+The native coin of this social network is minted every day and added to the community pool before being transferred to user accounts.
 The size of the reward sent to users depends on the number of votes their content has received.